PlanetHorizont/ben.hoskings.net/site/2012/06/13/belatedly-introducing-dep-parameters-in-babushka.html.markdown

 The Parameter object is there to provide laziness.
 You never have to supply a parameter's value up-front: its Parameter object will prompt for the value as required (i.e. when something like `#to_s` is called on it).
 This is nice because values that are never used won't be asked for.

-Local parameters, passed between every dep, do seem like overhead at first.
-If you've written more than a handful of deps before, though, you'll agree that shared vars are unmanageable over time.

-In fact, parameters dotted across your deps are a good thing: think of them as explicit notation for relationships that were already there.

 All the settings for vars are present with parameters, too, like defaults and choices.
 But unlike vars, which accept them as a hash of options, parameters expose them as chainable methods.

     dep 'app bundled', :path, :env do